DasUnicorn/pawsome/README.md

 # pawsome
-Welcome to the static Website of "Pawsome Detective" a fictional Detective Agency, run by Kasimir.
+Welcome to the static Website of "Pawsome Detective", a fictional Detective Agency run by Kasimir.
-It's designt to be simple, mobile friendly and appealing for possible customers.
+It's designed to be simple, mobile friendly and appealing for possible customers.
-Visitors will get a good overfew over everything Pawsome Detective has to offer.
+Visitors will get a good overview over everything Pawsome Detective has to offer.

 ---